acidtone/wbdv-winter-2020/materials/cpnt265/chapters/ch00/README.md

 - Provides a news/editorial service to draw in customers
 - May be integrated with other models as a "value added" service
 - May have advertising revenue
+- Could have a Patreon (or similar) component

 ---

 ## Implementing Your Website
 ### Ecommerce Details
 - We've already covered designing websites, but lets talk about features needed for ecommerce
   - Domain Name